 Why hurry to Yosemite National Park when the journey can be as rewarding as the destination?
 The Yosemite Region encompasses four gateway counties, each with its own unique set of attractions.
-This week we celebrate Yosemite’s 150th anniversary with a look at places and diversions for DogTrekkers to check out along the major highway corridors leading to the iconic park.
+Here are some of the best places and diversions for DogTrekkers to check out along the major highway corridors leading to the iconic park.

 West (Arch Rock) Entrance

 The Highway 140 corridor through Mariposa County offers plenty of dog-friendly fun along its winding way.
 The gateway communities of Midpines, Mariposa and El Portal, not far from Yosemite’s Arch Rock entrance, are surrounded by public lands and make great base camps for outdoor-oriented DogTrekkers.
 Campgrounds abound, along with dog-friendly lodging where you and Duke will find a warm welcome at the end of your day.